-MLA staff working with young learners will all go through our safer recruitment process including face to face interviews, record checks of references, hold an enhanced DBS or Police Check to ensure they are able to work with young people, provide evidence of qualifications and work experience as part of process and in line with Safeguarding standards upheld in this policy.
+MLA staff working with young learners will all go through our safer recruitment process including online or faceto-face interviews, record checks of references, hold an enhanced DBS/PVG and Police Check (if resident/worked outside the UK) to ensure they are able to work with young people, provide evidence of qualifications and work experience as part of process and in line with Safeguarding standards upheld in this policy.
 In addition, MLA staff working with young learners will have completed Safeguarding training to Level 1, 2 or 3.
-At centre level there will be twenty-four hours of Safeguarding protection in having Welfare Managers, Activity Managers, Centre Directors, Directors of Studies and Assistant Director of Studies at Level 2 and Level 3 Safeguarding levels.
+At centre level, there will be twenty-four hours of Safeguarding protection in having Welfare Managers, Centre Directors, at Level 2 or Level 3 Safeguarding levels.
 There will also be several designated Safeguarding Leads known to all staff and students.
-MLA Safeguarding;